A Five Minute Guide to Cambridge Online

 Cambridge Online Trading Limited company number 07788683 (2012)

 We rely on a mix of grants, donations and fees.
-In 2010 grants paid for 90% of our costs.
-In 2013 grants paid for 43% of our costs (which we had reduced by 16%).
-In 2014 grants paid for 38% of our costs.
 We get some funding from local and central government, from foundation trusts and from personal donations.